 The final answer is generally assigned a value of 1.0 point.

 The numerical tolerance used in the student answer for most numerical problems is set at ± 2%, however, this value does vary based on the specific problem.
 If the student's answer is within the numerical tolerance of the accepted answer it will be marked as correct.
 This value cannot be changed by the instructor as it is built into the individual problem.
 Experience shows that having one universal setting for numerical tolerance is not a good approach.
 A number of considerations come into play when deciding what numerical tolerance should be used for a particular problem.

 The student answer will be checked for the correct number of significant figures following standard significant figures rules for mathematical operations.
-A student entering a correct numerical answer, but incorrect number of significant figures, is penalized 10% of the total possible points for the problem.
-This feature may not be turned off by the instructor.
+A student entering a correct numerical answer, but incorrect number of significant figures, is penalized 10% of the total possible points for the problem (when using problem behavior modes which apply penalties).